Active Bystander

 • Distract – You create a distraction or other interruption to halt the potentially harmful situation.

-• Delegate – You request assistance from a qualified resource such as Campus Safety, Denver Police, Title IX, or Student Outreach & Support.
+• Delegate – You request assistance from a qualified resource such as an RA, Campus Safety, Denver Police, Title IX, or Student Outreach & Support.

-• Delay – You don't feel comfortable saying something in the moment, so you follow up with the person within 24 hours to address things like harmful jokes, comments or catcalling.
-Note that you should not delay when responding to a high risk situation like intoxication or sexual assault.
+• Delay – You don't feel comfortable saying something in the moment, so you follow up with the person within 24 hours to address their behavior.
+Please remember, assuming it's safe to intervene, you should not delay when responding to a high risk situation like a mental health crisis, severe intoxication, or sexual assault.